-The ADC081500 must be driven with an a.c. coupled, differential clock signal.
-THE CLOCK INPUTS describes the use of the clock input pins.
+The ADC08D1000 must be driven with an a.c. coupled, differential clock signal.
+THE CLOCK INPUTS section describes the use of the clock input pins.
 A differential LVDS output clock is available for use in latching the ADC output data into whatever device is used to receive the data.

-The ADC081500 offers options for output clocking.
-These options include a choice of which DCLK edge the output data transitions on, and a choice of Single Data Rate (SDR) or Double Data Rate (DDR) outputs.
+The ADC08D1000 offers two options for input and output clocking.
+These options include a choice of Dual Edge Sampling (DES) or "interleaved mode" where the ADC08D1000 performs as a single device converting at twice the input clock rate, a choice of which DCLK edge the output data transitions on, and a choice of Single Data Rate (SDR) or Double Data Rate (DDR) outputs.

-The ADC081500 also has the option to use a duty cycle corrected clock receiver as part of the input clock circuit.
-This feature is enabled by default and provides improved ADC clocking.
-This circuitry allows the ADC to be clocked with a signal source having a duty cycle ratio of 80 / 20 % (worst case).
+The ADC08D1000 also has the option to use a duty cycle corrected clock receiver as part of the input clock circuit.
+This feature is enabled by default and provides improved ADC clocking especially in the Dual-Edge Sampling mode (DES).
+This circuitry allows the ADC to be clocked with a signal source having a duty cycle ratio of 80 / 20 % (worst case) for both the normal and the Dual Edge Sampling modes.